Elijah-Dangerfield/Notable/README.md

 # How to run

-This app utilizes a firebase backend.

-When building a check will run to ensure that the files needed by firebase are present.
-If they are not present during this check, a `drive-service-account-key.json` file is utilized to download the needed files from google drive.
+I like to keep imporant files off the internet.
+Some of those files are needed to run this project.
+When running a  `drive-service-account-key.json` file is utilized to download the needed files from a private google drive.

 If you would like to run this project I would love to give you access by sending you that json file :) (elijahdangerfield111@gmail.com)

+However, you can find apks and aabs attached to releases if you just want to play with the app!

 # Architecture